 Highlights: Gentle, Outgoing, Loving

 The Picardy Spaniel is a French spaniel breed used primarily as a gun-dog.
 They’re believed to be one of the oldest French dogs, with strong ties to French aristocrats.
 Even so, the Picardy Spaniels have since evolved into family dogs for the mass.

-They first became popular shortly after the French Revolution, when hunting became a sport for all people (not just nobility).
-Their water-resistant coats were what made them such favorable dogs for the swampy conditions in north west France.
+They first became popular shortly after the French Revolution, when hunting became a sport for even the common people (not just nobility).
+Their water-resistant coats were what made them such useful dogs for the swampy conditions in north west France.

 The Picardy Spaniel’s amazing temperament transitioned well into the home.
 They’re known to be great with kids and their easy-going demeanor was attractive to non-hunters.
 The spaniel knows how to get along with people and they love the attention.

 They also have great health, often living up to 14 years old.
 The main concern is infection in the ears, especially if they’re regularly swimming.
 Other than that, Picardy Spaniels are fairly easy to care handle, which explains their popularity back then.

 20. Blue Picardy Spaniel

 Highlights: Jolly, Energetic, Loving

 The Blue Picardy Spaniel, as you may have guessed, is closely related to the Picard Spaniel of France.
 As a matter of fact, they’re descendants of the Picardy Spaniel and English Setters – a combination of two skilled hunters.